python-trio/trio/docs/source/tutorial.rst

    if _module_locks.get(name) is wr:    # XXX PyPy fix?
    0
    >>>>

+(If you can't see the warning above, try scrolling right.)

 Forgetting an ``await`` like this is an *incredibly common mistake*.
 You will mess this up.
 Everyone does.
 And Python will not